 Master's in Professional Writing Program

-Check out the new 4+1 option for ENL undergrads: Four Plus One Brochure
+UMass Dartmouth English majors, check out the new 4+1 option: Four Plus One Brochure

 Graduate students in the Professional Writing Program join a writing community where they engage in extensive writing and editing practice and receive a solid background in rhetoric and communications.
 Our goal is to prepare students for the realities and challenges of writing professions, whether they seek new professional opportunities or publication.
 Our students focus in their main areas of interest while developing a broader range of communications practices in order to become more professionally versatile.